dyno-might/dyno-might.github.io/_posts/2021-06-17-split-brain.md

 </style>"
 ---

 What happens if you cut your cortex in half?
-When this was first tried on animals, the answer amazingly seemed to be *not much*.
-But starting in the late 1950s, a series of [split-brain](https://en.wikipedia.org/wiki/Split-brain) experiments found that very weird things happen under careful testing.
-This was done first in cats, then monkeys, and eventually humans.
+When this was first tried on animals, the answer seemed to be *not much*.
+But starting in the late 1950s, a series of experiments found that very weird things happen under careful testing.
 These experiments are fascinating for their implications into the mind, consciousness, and selfhood.

-However, existing presentations of these experiments tend to have a strong interpretive narrative.
-When I went back and actually read the original papers, I concluded these narratives are dangerous.
-It's way too easy to explain away inconvenient results everywhere to tell whatever story you want.
+Existing presentations of these experiments have a lot of <strike>philosophical rambling</strike> interpretive narrative.
+This is dangerous.
+When I actually read the original papers, I was shocked how much they diverged from what I'd read before.
+If you have a story for what's happening, it's way too easy to explain away inconvenient results everywhere.

 These experiments are just *so* weird, and their implications *so* fascinating, that the only way to make sure you're getting an accurate picture is to focus on the facts: What was actually done, and what was observed?
 Here I'll review early animal experiments, particularly those that set the stage for [Roger Sperry's](https://en.wikipedia.org/wiki/Roger_Wolcott_Sperry) later research on humans.

 ## A Reminder About Mammal Brains